marten-seemann/base-drafts/draft-ietf-quic-transport.md

 address.

-The server populates the Destination Connection ID with the connection ID that the client included in the Source Connection ID of the Initial packet.
+The server populates the Destination Connection ID with the connection ID that the client included in the Source Connection ID of the Client Initial packet.
 This might be a zero-length value.

 The server includes a connection ID of its choice in the Source Connection ID field.
 The client MUST use this connection ID in the Destination Connection ID